Fire and rescue services

 You'll have to pay a tax if you leave the country via an international airport.

-Payment must be made in cash, in Venezuelan Bolivar.
+Payment can be made in cash, in Venezuelan Bolivar.

 The cost of your ticket sometimes includes the departure tax.
 Check with your airline.